Lyudmila Mihaylova, PhD

 We share knowledge, we grow.
 We actively work as a team.

-- Peng Wang, Efficient Methods for Dealing with Big Data and Complex Large Scale Systems, funded by the EU SETA project
+- Peng Wang, Efficient Methods for Dealing with Big Data and Complex Large Scale Systems, funded by the CSI-Cobot and ShiRAS projects

-- Qianqian Chen, Machine Learning Methods for Nonlinear Estimation, funded by a China grant
+- Waqas Aftab, Machine Learning Methods for CCTV Surveillance, funded by the In2Stempo project

-- Fodio Longman, Machine Learning Methods for Oil Spill Segmentation in Remote Sensing Images, PhD viva soon
+- Fodio Longman, Machine Learning Methods for Oil Spill Segmentation in Remote Sensing Images, revising the thesis, after a PhD viva, minor corrections

 - Kennedy Offor, Sensor Data Fusion for Improving Traffic Mobility in Smart Cities, PhD viva soon

-- Richard Rudd-Orthne, Artificial Intelligence Methods to Mission Critical Systems and Automated Threat Analysis, first year PhD student
+- Richard Rudd-Orthne, Artificial Intelligence Methods to Mission Critical Systems and Automated Threat Analysis, second year PhD student

 - Yueda Lin, Machine Learning Methods for Autonomous Systems, start in September 2018